IVANLANGA/CMPG-323-Overview-42264634/README.md

 Training: For tasks related to training and upskilling.

-Other labels: Any additional labels that are relevant to your specific tasks and workflow.
+Other labels: Any additional labels that are relevant to specific tasks and workflow such as reminders and notes.